skitazaki/aws-cfn-templates/README.md

 ### Simple Instance

-`aws-cfn-ec2-simple.json` is a template for simple command line work.
+`aws-cfn-ec2-simple.yml` is a template for simple command line work.
-Instance is created in public subnet in VPC network.
+An instance is created in public subnet in VPC network.

 EC2 instance includes: